Log-benjamin/Awesome-Books/README.md

 # 📖 [Awesome-Books- HTML, CSS, JS] <a name="about-project"></a>

-This is the first capstone project
+This is the first project of Module 2

 ## 🛠 Built With <a name="built-with"></a>